Sumit Nagal

 Sumit Nagal (born 16 August 1997) is an Indian professional tennis player.
 He has a career-high singles ranking of world No. 68 achieved on 15 July 2024.
-Nagal is currently the No. 1 ranked Indian player.
+Nagal is the current No. 1 Indian singles player.
 Since 2018, he has been a member of India's national Davis Cup squad.

 He won the 2015 Wimbledon boys' doubles title with Vietnamese Lý Hoàng Nam, becoming the sixth Indian player to win a junior Grand Slam title.

-Personal information
+Personal life

 Sumit Nagal was born on 16 August 1997 to school teacher Suresh Nagal and his wife Krishna Devi, a homemaker in Jhajjar, Haryana.
 Nagal started playing tennis at the age of eight at a local sports club.

 When he was ten years old, he was selected to join Mahesh Bhupathi's training academy, as part of the first batch of Mahesh Bhupathi's Apollo Tyres Mission 2008 programme.
 As part of the programme, between 2008 and 2010, Nagal was based in Bengaluru.

 Upon the programme closing down, Nagal moved to Toronto for training with Coach Bobby Mahal until 2014.

 He played for Gujarat Panthers in Tennis Premier League Season 5.

 Career

 2015: Junior Wimbledon title

-Nagal won his 1st ever ITF Futures title by defeating Gustavo Vellbach 6–2, 6–0 at India F8 tournament.
+Nagal won his first ITF Futures title by defeating Gustavo Vellbach 6–2, 6–0 at India F8 tournament.
 Nagal then won India F11 by defeating compatriot Ronit Singh Bisht 6–3, 6–4.
 Nagal won the 2015 Wimbledon boys' doubles title with his Vietnamese partner Lý Hoàng Nam, defeating Reilly Opelka and Akira Santillan in the final.
 He became the sixth Indian player to win a junior Grand Slam title.
-Nagal won his 1st ever ITF futures doubles title with Vijay Sundar Prashanth by defeating compatriots Anirudh Chandrasekar and Vignesh Peranamallur 6–3, 7–5, he also won the singles in the same tournament by defeating Vishnu Vardhan 7–6(7-5), 7–6(7-4).
+Nagal won his first ITF futures doubles title with Vijay Sundar Prashanth by defeating compatriots Anirudh Chandrasekar and Vignesh Peranamallur 6–3, 7–5, he also won the singles in the same tournament by defeating Vishnu Vardhan 7–6(7-5), 7–6(7-4).